-A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2014, and have not been applied in preparing these financial statements.
+A number of new Standards, amendments to Standards and Interpretations are not yet effective as at 31 December 2015, and have not been applied in preparing these financial statements.
 Of these pronouncements, potentially the following will have an impact on the Foundation's operations.
 The Foundation plans to adopt these pronouncements when they become effective.

-- IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
+New or amended standard Summary of the requirements Possible impact on financial statements IFRS 9 Financial Instruments IFRS 9, published in July 2014, replaces the existing guidance in IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 includes revised guidance on the classification and measurement of financial instruments, including a new expected credit loss model for calculating impairment on financial assets, and the new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from IAS 39.
 IFRS 9 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 9. - IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
-It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
+The Foundation s assessing the potential impact on its financial statements resulting from the application of IFRS 9.

+New or amended standard Summary of the requirements Possible impact on financial statements IFRS 15 Revenue from Contracts with Customers IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+It replaces existing revenue recognition guidance, including IAS 18 Revenue , IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes .
+The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 15.
 The core principle of the new standard is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new standard results in enhanced disclosures about revenue, provides guidance for transactions that were not previously addressed comprehensively and improves guidance for multiple-element arrangements.
 IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 15. - Various Improvements to IFRS are dealt with on a standard-by-standard basis.
-All amendments, which result in accounting changes for presentation, recognition or measurement purposes, will come into effect not earlier than 1 July 2014.
-The Foundation has not yet analysed the likely impact of the improvements on its financial position or performance.
+IFRS 16 Leases IFRS 16 replaces the existing lease accounting guidance in IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+It eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
+Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.
+Lessor accounting remains similar to current practice - i.e. The Foundation is assessing the potential impact on its financial statements resulting from the application of IFRS 16. lessors continue to classify leases as finance and operating leases.
+IFRS 16 is effective for annual reporting periods beginning on or after 1 January 2019, early adoption is permitted if IFRS 15 Revenue from Contracts with Customers is also adopted.